 * have at least 9 hours in UAB philosophy courses,

-* have at least a 3.5 GPA in UAB philosophy course work,
+* have and maintain at least a 3.5 GPA in UAB philosophy course work,

 * submit a formal application for Honors in Philosophy to the department chair.

 Formal application may be secured from the department office or is available via download here in a pdf format.
-The student may arrange with a faculty sponsor for recommendation to the program.
-It is the chair's responsibility to formally approve admission into the program.
-Admission, which can typically be expected by any student who meets the eligibility requirements, is acknowledged by a letter of invitation to the student to join the program.
+Ideally, the student will have a paper from a course that can be developed into an honors thesis.
+The student should arrange to find a faculty sponsor to recommend the student to the track.
+It is the chair's responsibility to formally approve admission into the track.
+Admission, which can typically be expected by any student who meets the eligibility requirements, is acknowledged by a letter of invitation to the student to join the track.
 Once admitted, if for any reason the student wishes or needs to move or return to the general or individualized track, this is accomplished simply by declaration to the chair.

 * Completion of at least 36 hours in philosophy (at least 27 above the 100-level), including honors distribution requirements and a written honors thesis (typically 20 pages), and a GPA of at least 3.6.
 The thesis is done under the supervision of a professor in the department.
 Credit for the thesis is earned by registering for PHL 499.
 For further details contact the department.

 * No course in which a grade below C has been earned may count towards the major requirement.
 The distribution requirement covers a range of courses, including a seminar, required of Honors Track students.
 The range is designed to acquaint the student with important areas of philosophy and its history.
 The distribution of acceptable courses is as below: